MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/section-192.15.md

-##### § 192.15 May I form a charitable organization as part of my conversion? #####
+##### § 192.15 Forming a charitable organization upon conversion. #####

-When you convert to the stock form, you may form a charitable organization.
-Your contributions to the charitable organization are governed by the requirements of §§ 192.550 through 192.575.
+When a savings association converts to the stock form, it may form a charitable organization.
+A savings association's contributions to the charitable organization are governed by the requirements of §§ 192.550 through 192.575.